Scalr/terraform-scalr-migrate-tfc/tfc-runs/README.md

 ## Requirements:
 * `python3` and `pip3`
 * `pip3 install click requests --quiet`
-* `terraform login` has been performed from the the device this is being exeuted on (script uses the well known credentials file)
+* `terraform login` has been performed from the the device this is being executed on (script uses the well known credentials file)

 ## Usage